 Cannon River Agricultural Collaborative

 Spearheaded by Clean River Partners, the Cannon River Agricultural Collaborative (CRAC) seeks to build a network of government agencies, non-profit organizations, businesses, and other groups to work together to improve soil and water health throughout the Cannon River Watershed.
 These improvements will primarily come through community engagement and the implementation of various conservation practices on agricultural land.
-Follow bellow to find more information about the formation of CRAC; our Vision, Mission, and Goals Statement; and the CRAC website.
+Follow below to find more information about the formation of CRAC, including through our Vision, Mission, and Goals Statement.

 One of our primary roles within the CRAC partnership is to spread knowledge of sustainable farming practices throughout the community.
 To accomplish this, we host a number of outreach events and workshops including open houses and on-farm, educational field days.
 These events showcase a wide range of agricultural conservation practices and allow farmers, industry representatives, government agencies, and member of the public to network and answer questions.
-You can find more about upcoming events by signing up for our monthly newsletter here, or by looking at our events page and calendar.
+You can find more about upcoming events by signing up for Clean River Partner’s monthly newsletter here, or by looking at our events page and calendar.
 Feel free to look through brochures of past events to find out more about the scope of topics covered.

 One Watershed One Plan

 One Watershed One Plan (1W1P) is a collaborative plan between the soil & water conservation districts of counties within the Cannon River watershed and several other organizations.
 The goal of 1W1P is to identify priority sub-watersheds, establish measurable conservation goals, and set a 10-year schedule for implementing conservation activities.
 To read the full Management Plan, click below.